hichamtalha6/airbnb-clone-project/README.md

 - **UI/UX Designer**
   Creates wireframes, mockups, and prototypes, defines style guides, and ensures the product has an engaging and user-friendly design.

+## Technology Stack

+- **Django**
+  A high-level Python web framework used to build the backend of the application, manage business logic, and provide RESTful/GraphQL APIs.

+- **PostgreSQL**
+  A powerful open-source relational database system used to store and manage application data securely and efficiently.

+- **GraphQL**
+  A query language for APIs that allows clients to request exactly the data they need, reducing over-fetching and improving performance.

+- **Docker**
+  Used to containerize the application and its dependencies, ensuring consistent environments across development, testing, and production.

+- **Nginx**
+  A web server and reverse proxy used to serve static files, handle load balancing, and route requests to the application backend.

+- **Redis**
+  An in-memory data structure store used for caching and session management to speed up response times.

+- **GitHub Actions**
+  Provides CI/CD pipelines to automate testing, building, and deployment of the application.